UNINETTSigma2/documentation/jobs/projects_accounting.md

 The accounting tries to assign a fair "price" to the amount of resources a job requested.

-Accounting is done in terms of _billing units_, and the quota is in _billing unit hours_.
-For the GPU-partitions (`accel`, `a100`), the accounting is done in terms of _gpu billing units_ and the quota is in _billing unit hours_ (from 1 September 2025 your project must be allocated _gpu hours_ to use the GPU-partitions).
-A non GPU-job is assigned a number of billing units based on the requested CPUs and memory.
-A GPU-job is assigned a number of gpu billing units based on the requested CPUs, memory or GPUs on the GPU-nodes.
+Accounting on **Betzy** and **Saga** is done in terms of _billing units_, and the quota is in _billing unit hours_.
+Each job is assigned a number of billing units based on the requested CPUs, memory and GPUs.
 The number that is subtracted from the quota is the number of billing units multiplied with the (actual) wall time of the job.

+Accounting on **Olivia** is slightly different.
+It also uses _billing units_, but the number of GPUs are counted separately, not as part of the _billing units_.
+There will be _GPU hour quotas_ in addition to _billing unit hour quotas_, but they have not been implemented yet.
+However, the GPU hour usage is being tracked already and will count against the quota once the quota is implemented.
+So a GPU job on Olivia will be accounted both for its cpu and memory usage (on the _billing hour quota_) and its GPU usage (on the _GPU hour quota_).

-The number billing units of a non GPU-job is calculated like this:
+The number billing units of a job is calculated like this:

 1. Each requested CPU is given a cost of 1.
 2. The requested memory is given a cost based on a _memory cost factor_ (see below).
-3. The number of billing units is the _maximum_ of the CPU cost and memory cost.

-The number gpu billing units of a GPU-job is calculated like this:

-1. Each requested GPU is given a cost of 1.
-2. The requested memory is given a cost based on a _memory cost factor_ (see below).
-3. Each requested CPU is given a cost based on a _CPU cost factor_ (see below).
+3. Each requested GPU is given a cost based on a _GPU cost factor_ (except on Olivia).
-4. The number of gpu billing units is the _maximum_ of the GPU cost, memory cost and CPU cost.
+4. The number of billing units is the _maximum_ of the CPU cost, memory cost and GPU cost.

-The _memory cost factor_ and _CPU cost factor_ vary between the partitions on the clusters.
+The _memory cost factor_ and _GPU cost factor_ vary between the partitions on the clusters.

 ### Fram